armin/editorconfig-cli

 Support and Contribution

-Do you have questions, issues or feature requests?
-Checkout the issue tracker on Github.
+For questions, issues, or feature requests, please visit the issue tracker on Github.

-If you like this project, you are invited to donate some help to support further development.
+If you like this project, you are welcome to support its development with a donation to support further development.
 Thank you!

 In case you want to contribute code, checkout the Contribution guide for developers.